Tag Archives: Aj

 The number 4 is very important within Mayan mythology.
 Four represents the cardinal points, the four colours of maize, the four carriers of the year, the two equinoxes and two solstices, as well as midnight, sunrise, midday and sunset.
 The number four is representative of the four first men.
 It was said to be they who raised the sky from the sea to create the world we live on.
 In Mayan myth it is four pillars that support the sky from the Earth.
 As you can imagine, four is a number which represents stability, a good, down-to-Earth number.

-10 AjThis is a day to join hands with your community and bring harmony into your environment.
+10 AjThis is a day to bring harmony into your community through cooperation and making agreements.
 The strong and social energy of the number 10 combines with Aj, the nawal of authority and social leadership.

 The nawal Aj is seen as a beneficial nawal.
 Whilst it is a leader, it has passed the stages of control and manipulation.
 Aj is wise and noble, it is gentle and respected, primarily for the benefits it brings to the community.
 It represents the harmony within the home.
 This comes through Aj’s connections with the Heart of the Sky and the Heart of the Earth.
 It brings integrity, and the courage to do the right thing.
 Accordingly, is for the good of all, even when that may be a difficult decision.